gauthamp10/telegram_bot/README.md

 - Bitcoin Live Price
 - Web Results

-And you could chat with me when you are bored.
+And you could always chat with me when you are bored.

 **See it in action** <a href="https://telegram.me/bulo98_bot">RandomGod</a>